 The human sense of scale is so rough a tool, and the ugliest lice on the head of the baldest man is a somebody.

 The smallest grain of sand is life-sized.
 But nature is no megalomaniac: she is naturally kind.
-And in her ‘green room’, she helps both the painter and the photographer to develop their portraits of her scenes, all the echoes of her colors, all the figures of her ballets.
+And in her ‘green room’, she helps both the painter and the photographer to develop their portraits of her scenes, all the echoes of her colours, all the figures of her ballets.

 The 30 images included in the suite encompass a variety of themes that had continually pervaded Picasso’s work: the typical Bacchic imagery of fauns and centaurs, women’s faces, bleating goats’ heads and cavorting animals, and the symbol of the theatrical mask.
 The faces of Diurnes, as Prévert’s poetic text so cleverly suggested, appear like characters in an Ancient Greek comedy, with irreverent smiles set on a distinctly Mediterranean background.